one2cloudpeter/keycloak_ImportUserWithHashedPassword/README.md

 ![](https://i.imgur.com/pnfwc9R.png)

 ## test import users with bcrypt hashed password
-follow this video to create a hexadefence realm, create a client assign role permission to that client and create a user. https://youtu.be/nkvBy4wefbs?t=49
+follow this video to create a hexadefence realm, create a client and user, and assign role permission to the newly created user. https://youtu.be/nkvBy4wefbs?t=49